 Dogs guard us against intruders and work on our farms.
 Even if they’re not working dogs, they still encourage us to exercise and provide us with love and silent emotional support.

 In return, we feed them, give them warmth and shelter, and generally welcome them into our families.
 It’s this uniquely equal level of give-and-take that has rightly earned dogs the title of man’s best friend.

 Because dogs are our best friends, we naturally want to give them the best.
 This includes providing them with a balanced diet with a good mixture of nutrients, as well as the occasional tasty treat.

 We also want to ensure they enjoy life to the full and keep fit with plenty of long walks and play.
 There are many other ways in which we can do our bit to keep them healthy so that they can have a long and happy life.

-One very important part of your dog’s health routine is to take regular steps to keep them free of common pests like fleas, tics and worms.
+One essential part of your dog’s health routine is to take regular steps to keep them free of common pests like fleas, ticks and worms.

 Worse than a nuisance

 These pests can very quickly become much more than just a nuisance to your dog.

 A common sign of fleas is when your dog seems to be scratching a lot, but an irritating itch is the least of their worries.
 Fleas can produce a severe allergic reaction in dogs, and these and similar pests can carry a range of diseases that in extreme cases can be fatal.
 Thankfully, it’s rare for things to reach this stage, and common pest infestations can be easily handled.
 Nevertheless, it pays to remember that prevention is the best form of cure.

 Worms can be spread by fleas, and are one of the most common ailments suffered by a dog.
 They come in several nasty varieties, including hookworms, tapeworms, roundworms, heartworms, and whipworms.
 These are parasites that feed in your dog’s intestines, and they can be tough to detect.